2021 Houston Texans season

 The 2021 season was the Houston Texans' 20th season in the National Football League (NFL), and their only under head coach David Culley.
 For the first time since 2010, defensive end J. J. Watt was not on the roster, as he had signed with the Arizona Cardinals on March 5, 2021, reuniting him with former Texans teammate DeAndre Hopkins, who was traded to the Cardinals the season prior.
 It also was the first time since 2014 without former head coach Bill O'Brien, as he was fired just four games into the 2020 season when the Texans began 0–4.

 In addition, Deshaun Watson, the starting quarterback since 2017, was inactive the entire season due to several allegations of sexual assault.
 Though he was never released, suspended, or placed on any reserve list, he was ruled out each week for "non-injury-related" reasons.
 Veteran free agent signing Tyrod Taylor and rookie Davis Mills split time as the starting quarterback in Watson's stead throughout the season.
 Due to injury and poor performance by Taylor, Mills would be the starting quarterback for most of the season.
 Mills would finish the season with 2,664 passing yards, breaking the franchise record for most passing yards in a season by a rookie quarterback.

 After winning their season opener against the Jacksonville Jaguars, the Texans would go on an eight-game losing streak before winning against the Tennessee Titans in week 11.
-After a Week 13 loss to the Indianapolis Colts, the Texans became the first team to be eliminated from playoff contention for the second consecutive year.
+After a Week 13 loss to the Indianapolis Colts, the Texans became the first team to be eliminated from playoff contention.
 With a 41–29 upset victory over the Los Angeles Chargers in week 16, the Texans matched their win total from the previous season, at four.

 Following the season, head coach David Culley and offensive coordinator Tim Kelly were fired.
 Watson would also be traded to the Cleveland Browns in the following off-season.